KOMODO NATIONAL PARK

 for komodo dragons & diving

-Komodo National Park is a protected area covers a huge part between Flores and Sumbawa and since 1991 a part of UNESCO World Heritage Site.
+Komodo National Park is a protected area which covers a huge part between Flores and Sumbawa and since 1991 a part of UNESCO World Heritage Site.
 The national park is famous for the komodo dragons, which is a prehistorical animal, it can become 3 meters long.....
 Komodo dragons can be seen on the islands Komodo and Rinca.
 Keep in my mind that the islands are not a zoo.
 You will see the dragons in their natural habitat.
 At the entrance you can hire a ranger which is usually a local resident.
 Don't even think about to wander around without one!
 Although accidents not happen that often, remember that the dragons are carnivores.
 So listen to your guide!
 Besides the islands Komodo and Rinca there are dragons on other smaller, unhabited islands like Padar islands, Gili Motang and Gili Dasami, however exact information is still a bit unsure.
-Except in Komodo National Park there is also a somewhat smaller specie of komodo living in the north of Flores in the area of Pota.
+Except in Komodo National Park there is also a somewhat smaller specie of komodo living in the north of Flores in the area between Riung and Pota.

 The islands of the National Park are dry with little rainfall.
 Depending on the time of the year the mountains are yellow, green or brown.
 Some people find Rinca more appealing than Komodo island as there is more variety in landscape and animals.